Ballot Information

 Kansas law requires that candidate names be rotated by precinct.
 Ballot rotation ensures that candidates receive a equal opportunity to be the first name in the list of candidates for a contest.

 The initial candidate order is alphabetical.
 After that, the number of registered voters in a district is divided by the number of candidates to determine the number of registrants in each rotation.
-Precincts are assigned to rotations alphabetically to achieve the most equal breakdown of registered voters.
+Precincts are assigned to rotations to achieve the most equal breakdown of registered voters.

 Write-In Candidates

 When a voter chooses to vote for a write-in candidate not printed on the ballot, each write-in candidate must be individually reviewed to determine eligibility status.
-The list of write-in candidates will be available after the election canvass on Monday following Election Day.

-Write-in lines are not available in every contest, particularly in primary elections when candidates are nominated.
 When no write-in line is present for a contest, write-in votes are not allowed.
 Any names written on that portion of the ballot will be ignored.

 Provisional Ballots